Congratulations 2026-2027 Board of Governors!

 ARTICLE II.
 MEMBERSHIP

-SECTION 1: TYPES OF MEMBERSHIP, ELIGIBILITY, PARTICIPATION
+SECTION 1: TYPES OF MEMBERSHIP, GUEST PARTICIPATION, & ELIGIBILITY

 A. Active Members

-Active members are defined as a spouse of any active-duty service member of the U.S. Armed Forces, U.S. National Guard, U.S. Reserves, spouse of active duty foreign military, all of whom are assigned to Minot AFB with military ID access to the installation.
-All active members are eligible to vote, hold office and participate in all MSC-sponsored activities.
+Eligibility: Active members are defined as a spouse of any active-duty service member of the U.S. Armed Forces, U.S. National Guard, U.S. Reserves, and spouse of active duty foreign military, who are assigned to Minot AFB with military ID access to the installation.

 B. Associate Members

-Associate members are defined as spouses of any retired service member of the U.S. Armed Forces, widowed spouses of any service member of the U.S. Armed Forces, spouses of any service member declared Missing in Action or a Prisoner of War, spouses of retired service members of the U.S. Armed Forces, any active duty or retired service member’s former spouse with military ID Card and privileges granted under the Former Spouses Protection Act 97-252 (Title 10 US Code, Sec.
-1408), adult relatives who are in permanent residence with the family of any active duty service member of the U.S. Armed Forces (as long as the active duty service member’s spouse is a member of the MSC), and any spouses of any current civilian personnel with base access.
-All associate members are eligible to vote, participate in all MSC-sponsored activities, may not hold any Executive Board positions, but may be appointed to the position of Member-At-Large.
+Eligibility: Associate members are defined as spouses of any retired service member of the U.S. Armed Forces, widowed spouses of any service member of the U.S. Armed Forces, any active duty or retired service member’s former spouse with military ID Card and privileges granted under the Former Spouses Protection Act 97-252 (Title 10 US Code, Sec.
+1408), adult relatives who are in permanent residence with the family of any active duty service member of the U.S. Armed Forces (as long as the active duty service member’s spouse is a member of the MSC), and spouses of any current civilian personnel with base access.

-C. Guests
+C. Advisors

-D. Eligibility
+F. Eligibility

 Members who have resigned, have not renewed their membership, or have delinquent fees are ineligible to attend or participate in the MSC activities as a member.
-The Board of Governors reserves the right to limit a function to members only, with advanced notice given to the membership.

 SECTION 2: DUES AND REIMBURSEMENT OF DUES